yzziizzy/gpuedit/DEVELOPMENT.md

 * Clicking on the find box/editor area should steal focus
 * Window resize is broken somewhere
 * Selection dragging freezes after scrolling while dragging
+* Infinite loop in the find wrapping.
+Search "alloc"

 == Low Priority ==
 * Optimize all buffer operations for minimal line renumbering